particle-iot/docs/src/content/en/shared/api.md

 Errors
 -------

-The Spark Cloud uses traditional HTTP response codes to provide feedback from the Core regarding the validity of the request and its success or failure.
+The Particle Cloud uses traditional HTTP response codes to provide feedback from the Core regarding the validity of the request and its success or failure.
 As with other HTTP resources, response codes in the 200 range indicate success; codes in the 400 range indicate failure due to the information provided;
-codes in the 500 range indicate failure within Spark's server infrastructure.
+codes in the 500 range indicate failure within Particle's server infrastructure.

 ```
 200 OK - API call successfully delivered to the Core and executed.